kcmerrill/fetch-proxy/README.md

 Use the `--insecure` flag if you are working on localhost, else enjoy `https://` urls from letsencrypt.org

+## Old version of docker

+If you're running fetch-proxy within a container(`kcmerrill/fetch-proxy`) with an older version of docker, add `-e DOCKER_API_VERSION=1.x.x` for compatability.

 ## Zero downtime deployments

 By deploying containers with `_` in their names, this denotes different versions to `fetch-proxy` along with their start times.
 If you start a container called `test_v1.0`, test.domain.tld will route traffic to that specific container.
 If you launch another container named `test_v1.1` test.domain.tld will now start taking in that traffic once the container becomes online(via a healthcheck).